Suleiman700/monopoly/README.md

 Notes:

-if you find files that doesn't belong to this script, just ignore it i don't have time to clear the code :) because i did it in a hurry
+* if you find files that doesn't belong to this script, just ignore it i don't have time to clear the code :) because i did it in a hurry

+* In 'index.php' line 85 & 90 you will find (P1,P2) these are shortcuts for player names (you can leave it like this if you want)